jecGrimm/GartenlaubeExtractor/README.md

 # Gartenlaube Extractor
 This script extracts the Gartenlaube articles from wikisource, splits them up into episodes and stores the episodes and whole texts in plain-txt files.
 The whole script is build to add new serial publications to the corpus on serial literature in the 19th century by [Prof. Dr. Julian Schröter at the LMU Munich](https://www.germanistik.uni-muenchen.de/personal/ndl/professoren/schroeter/index.html).

+## Installation
+Clone and add submodules:<br>
+`git clone --recurse-submodules git@github.com:jecGrimm/GartenlaubeExtractor.git`

+If the repository has already been cloned without initializing the submodules, please run <br>
+`git submodule update --init --recursive` <br>
+to add the submodules afterwards.
+Without this command, the directory `resources/nschatz_deu` is empty.

 ## Usage
 ### CLI
 `python3 extract.py`